docker/docker-py/CONTRIBUTING.md

 # Contributing guidelines

 See the [Docker contributing guidelines](https://github.com/docker/docker/blob/master/CONTRIBUTING.md).
-The following is specific to docker-py.
+The following is specific to Docker SDK for Python.

 Thank you for your interest in the project.
 We look forward to your contribution.
 In order to make the process as fast and streamlined as possible,